hypertrack/quickstart-android/README.md

 #### Step 6. (optional) Customize foreground service notification
 HyperTrack tracking runs as a separate foreground service, so when tracking is on you'll see a notification icon at the top of the screen.
-By default it will display your app icon and message `{app name} is running` but you can customize it anytime after initialization by calling
+By default it will display your app icon with text `{app name} is running` but you can customize it anytime after initialization by calling
 ```java
 HyperTrack.addNotificationIconsAndTitle(
     R.drawable.ic_small,